 A leaking head gasket is the worst news at all; it means your engine has lost its integrity, and your car needs major repairs right away, assuming you want to keep it.

-I do not completely cover my radiator, I allow it to get some airflow, but I use a piece of card sized to restrict a large portion of airflow.
+Do not completely cover the radiator.
+Allow it to get some airflow but use a piece of card sized to restrict a large portion of airflow.
 This is something I have to do in the winter months.
 If I don't do this it takes a long time for the coolant to reach its optimum temperature in cold weather, and as soon as I whack the heating on, the coolant temp falls, in part because the air flow is so efficient at cooling the engine.

 You can use this simple hack as a temporary measure.
 Remove the card in the summer months, or if your fans regularly come on.
 Keep an eye on the temperature needle; if it sits a little high, reduce the amount of card or remove it altogether.